Top 10 Types of Financial Models

 Learn more: CFI’s LBO Modeling Course.

 Here is an example of an M&A model used to evaluate the impact of an acquisition.
-The M&A model is a more advanced type of financial modeling, as it requires making adjustments to create a Pro Forma closing balance sheet, incorporate synergies and terms of the deal, modeling accretion/dilution, as well as performing sensitivity analysis, and determining the expected impact on valuation.
+The M&A model is a more advanced type of financial modeling, as it requires making adjustments to create a Pro Forma closing balance sheet, incorporate synergies and terms of the deal, and modeling accretion/dilution, as well as performing sensitivity analysis, and determining the expected impact on valuation.

 We hope this has been a helpful guide!
-To learn more about financial modeling and valuation you may want to check out:
+To learn more about financial modeling and valuation you may want to check out the following CFI resources: